Chow Rings of Matroids as Permutation Representations: Introduction

 \section{Introduction}

 A {\it matroid} $\M$ is a combinatorial abstraction of lists of vectors $v_1,v_2,\ldots,v_n$ in a vector space, recording only the information about which subsets of the vectors are linearly independent or dependent, forgetting their coordinates-- see Section~\ref{matroid-background-section} for definitions and references.
 In groundbreaking work, Adiprasito, Huh and Katz \cite{AHK} affirmed long-standing conjectures of Rota--Heron--Welsh and Mason about vectors and matroids via a new methodology.
-Their work employed a certain graded $\Z$-algebra $A(\M)$ called the {\it Chow ring} of $\M$, introduced by Feichtner and Yuzvinsky \cite{FY} as a generalization of the Chow ring of DeConcini and Procesi's {\it wonderful compactifications} for hyperplane arrangement complements.
+Their work employed a certain graded $\Z$-algebra $A=\bigoplus_{k=0}^r A^k$ called the \emph{Chow ring} for a matroid $\M$ of rank $r+1$, introduced by Feichtner and Yuzvinsky \cite{FY} as a generalization of the Chow ring of DeConcini and Procesi's \emph{wonderful compactifications} for hyperplane arrangement complements \cite{DCP}.
 A remarkable integral Gr\"obner basis result proven by Feichtner and Yuzvinsky \cite[Thm.
-2]{FY} shows that for a matroid $\M$ of rank $r+1$ with Chow ring $A(\M)=\bigoplus_{k=0}^r A^k$, each homogeneous component is free abelian: $A^k \cong \Z^{a_k}$ for some Hilbert function $(a_0,a_1,\ldots,a_r)$.
-A key step in the work of Adiprasito, Huh and Katz shows not only {\it symmetry} and {\it unimodality} for the Hilbert function
+2]{FY} shows that each homogeneous component of $A$ is free abelian: $A^k \cong \Z^{a_k}$ for a positive integer sequence $(a_0,a_1,\ldots,a_r)$.